certifiedmixtapes/cmtz-spa/README.md

 The objective of this project is to isolate our visual layer of our application from the core backend functionality.
 The current [certifed mixtapes]() is a MVC application created in asp.net core 3.1.
 This project was created in angular.

-We used cloudflare workers to put the application.
+Cloudflare workers was implemented to serve the application from the edge for faster load times and a better experience from any location.

 ![homepage feat](ctmz-images/feat.png)